ekmartinez/Linux_Notes/Security/README.md

 sudo wg-quick up configuration
 ```

 Depending on your network configuration you may get a resolvconf error.
-Install it with the openresolv package, not the systemd one since it doesn't work. (at least for me).
+Install it with the openresolv package, not the systemd one since it doesn't work.
+(Not needed on OpenSuse).

 ```bash
 sudo pacman -S openresolv